guildxyz/guild-network/docs/validator.md

 You need to perform [steps 4 to 6](https://github.com/gautamdhameja/substrate-validator-set/blob/master/docs/local-network-setup.md#step-4).
-You need to call `author_rotateKeys` on your local node, so if you cannot connect to your node via the polkadot app, just run the following command locally on your validator's machine:
+First, you should call `author_rotateKeys` on your local node, so if you cannot connect to your node via the polkadot app, just run the following command locally on your validator's machine: